Leo Junek: 1931–1941

 In 1933, Junek painted the portrait of his daughter Eveline à la mandoline and Glaïeuls.
 With his oil on canvas Cubes, he developed a complex play of form and colour.
 The painter Josip Vaništa would later praise this painting in a letter: "Junek's Cubes is a masterpiece that reaches Račić's Le Pont des Arts, the very summit of our art."

 Junek's painting proved influential to a large number of Croatian artists of the mid 20th century, including: Vera Nikolić Podrinska, Edo Kovačević, Slavko Kopač, Antun Mezdjić, and later, Edo Murtić and Josip Vaništa.

 In 1935, Junek's second individual exhibition, "Leo Junek (Paris)", took place at the Modern Gallery, Zagreb.
 He exhibited 73 works, most of his Parisian œuvre over the previous ten years, which proved largely influential on Croatian painting.
 Amongst his works shown were: Glaïeuls, Cubes, Saint Gervais, Suresnes sur la Seine, La Porte de la Chapelle, Le Toit, Cheminées d'usine, Aubervilliers I and II.

 Junek continued to work in Paris and showed little interest in promoting his works, having the safety net of French government funding.
 Persuaded by his friends, he showed three oils to Berthe Weill, an art dealer who owned a successful gallery and regularly exhibited Cézanne, Picasso, Matisse, and Raoul Dufy.
 In this gallery, Dufy spotted Junek's Glaïeuls, and invited him to his studio, where he was shown Eveline à la mandoline, and a few watercolours.
 A friendship bloomed from this meeting.
 Dufy helped Junek secure funding, and even offered one of his three studios in Pigalle.

 From 1935 to 1939, Junek continued to paint and exhibit in group shows in Zagreb and Belgrade.
 In 1939, he lost his government funding, which strained his finances.
 In the midst of a world war, many artists fled to the South of France or the United States, and a few Croatian painters based in France returned to Zagreb.
 Junek resisted the urge to leave.
 In 1940, he produced Le Dessinateur (The Draftsman), his most famous work and last portrait.
-Shortly after, on the 1st of June 1940, his second daughter Danielle was born.
+Shortly after, on 1 June 1940, his second daughter Danielle was born.

 Throughout his life, Junek passionately sought to explore colour: its values, forms and laws.
 In his works Le Dessinateur and Maternité Port Royal, he does not deny reality, but rather seeks to represent it in the form of an enigma that the beholder must resolve.
 Grgo Gamulin sees in Le Dessinateur the origins of Junek's interest in abstraction, and the birth of a "lyrical, 'tachist' style of painting in France".